-Option 11.2.0.1.
 An informed consent form specific for analgesia and sedation may be used.

-- Standard 11.3.
 Levels of sedation depend on the patient response, not the route of drug administration.
-Oral anxiolytics and analgesics given in combination can cause moderate sedation for some patients. - Standard 11.4.
-Prior to moderate sedation, a pre-sedation evaluation of the patient must take place. - Recommendation 11.4.1.
-Evaluation should include a relevant history and review of systems; medication review; targeted exam of the heart, lung, and airway as indicated by the patient's history and review of systems; and baseline vital signs. - Recommendation 11.4.2.
-For patients receiving moderate sedation who are not at increased risk of aspiration, time from last meal should not limit access to abortion care.(2-4) - Recommendation 11.4.3.
-A reduced level of sedation, an alternate abortion procedure, or provision of care by an anesthesia professional should be considered for patients with an atypical airway assessment or ASA Physical Status Classification 3 or greater.(5, 6) - Standard 11.5.
-No additional evaluation is needed prior to paracervical block and/or NSAID administration. - Standard 11.6.
-The supervising practitioner must be immediately available when sedation is administered. - Standard 11.7.
-When local anesthesia or sedation is provided, the practitioner responsible for the treatment of the patient and/or the administration of drugs must be appropriately trained, with approval by the medical director or their designee.(6, 7) - Standard 11.8.
-To administer moderate sedation, a provider must have the following: licensure as appropriate, basic airway skills, the ability to monitor and effectively rescue patients in an emergency, and the ability to screen patients appropriately for sedation. - Standard 11.9.
-The potential need for intravenous access must be considered prior to administering any level of sedation. - Recommendation 11.9.1.
-When more than minimal sedation is intended, intravenous access should be maintained at least until discharge criteria are met (Standard 12.5).
+Oral anxiolytics and analgesics given in combination can cause moderate sedation for some patients.

+The amount of anesthesia given depends on the desired level of sedation and the individual patient response.
+Patient characteristics such as age, race, parity, body size, weight, or current or past substance use disorder, and use of medication for opioid use disorder should not be used to limit appropriate anesthesia and analgesia.

+Prior to moderate sedation, a pre-sedation evaluation of the patient must take place.

+Evaluation should include a relevant history and review of systems; medication review; targeted exam of the heart, lung, and airway as indicated by the patient's history and review of systems; and baseline vital signs.

+For patients receiving moderate sedation who are not at increased risk of aspiration, time from last meal should not limit access to abortion care.(5-7)

+A reduced level of sedation, an alternate abortion procedure, or provision of care by an anesthesia professional should be considered for patients with an atypical airway assessment or ASA Physical Status Classification 3 or greater.(8, 9)

+No additional evaluation is needed prior to paracervical block and/or NSAID administration.

+The supervising practitioner must be immediately available when sedation is administered.

+When local anesthesia or sedation is provided, the practitioner responsible for the treatment of the patient and/or the administration of drugs must be appropriately trained, with approval by the medical director or their designee.(9, 10)

+To administer moderate sedation, a provider must have the following: licensure as appropriate, basic airway skills, the ability to monitor and effectively rescue patients in an emergency, and the ability to screen patients appropriately for sedation.

+The potential need for intravenous access must be considered prior to administering any level of sedation.

+When more than minimal sedation is intended, intravenous access should be maintained at least until discharge criteria are met.

-- Standard 11.10.
-Pulse oximetry, with appropriate alarms, must be employed when moderate or deeper levels of sedation are used. - Standard 11.11.
+Pulse oximetry, with appropriate alarms, must be employed when moderate or deeper levels of sedation are used.

 When sedation is provided, monitoring must be adequate to detect the respiratory, cardiovascular, and neurological effects of the drugs being administered, and this monitoring must be documented.

-Recommendation 11.11.1.
 The patient should be checked frequently for verbal responsiveness.

-Standard 11.12.
 When moderate sedation or deeper is provided, a person other than the clinician performing the procedure, and who is trained to monitor appropriate physiological parameters, must be present.
-This person must not be performing duties other than monitoring the patient.(6)
+This person must not be performing duties other than monitoring the patient.(9)